Why Happy Hour Still Works (and Why Most Venues Get It Wrong)

 18. Mix & Mingle Mixology Workshops

-This format works well for both corporate groups and public audiences, especially when framed as networking-first rather than instruction-first.
+This setup suits both corporate groups and public events, especially when the main draw is networking rather than instruction.

 Typical budget: $250–$600